Home > How To

 3

 Once the ‘View’ menu has been selected, look to the far right at the top of the screen to see a ‘Freeze panes’ option.
-Click on the small arrow beside it to drop down a menu.
+Click on the small arrow beside it to open a drop-down menu.

 Step